 “set forth and printed in great number so that there be few matrons and women in that parts but (if they can read) will have this book always in readiness”

-In other words, midwives should read the book for its information and be sure to show their clients the book to assure them that the midwife was well informed and that their baby would be delivered safe and healthy.
-Of course, we now recognize that a lot of the information in this book isn’t accurate, or even safe to follow (please don’t bathe in mercury water for an easy birth), but believing themselves to have this additional knowledge would have felt powerful.
+In other words, midwives should read the book for its information and be sure to show their clients the book to assure them that their midwife was well informed and that their baby would be delivered safe and healthy.
+Of course, we now recognize that a lot of the information in this book isn’t accurate, or even safe to follow (the placenta needs to come out asap).
+But believing themselves to have this additional knowledge would have felt powerful.
 I am curious if there is a way to determine what impact, if any, the publication of this book had on maternal or neonatal mortality in England.

 If you enjoy this kind of research please consider becoming a patron on Patreon.
 Patrons get behind the scenes posts about my research and the warm fuzzy feeling of helping a fellow nerd nerd out.